PollyHannah/Phylogenomic-study/README.md

 ```
 Two output files should now be saved in your current directory.
 If you did a Genus-level analysis they will be called `faceted_histogram_by_Genus.pdf` and `orthogroups_with_Genus_completeness.tsv`.

+##### Histogram
 The `faceted_histogram_by_Genus.pdf` file should look something like the image below.
 It contains several histograms showing the number of orthogroups on the Y axis and Occupancy Threshold (%) on the x axis.
 The Occupany Threhold is the proportion of genomes with orthologs in orthogroups.
 ![Occupany threshold histogram](https://github.com/user-attachments/assets/33a36c34-78ed-4471-9aa3-c656d8c96561)

+##### Orthogroups
 The `orthogroups_with_Genus_completeness.tsv` shoudl look something like the image below.
 It includes the raw data used to generate the histogram along with other informative data such as the genera missing from each orthogroup.
 ![R script output](https://github.com/user-attachments/assets/5e71f5ee-b6c2-4b68-8a52-36acc6abe271)

 Have the files as shown above?
 Yay!
 Now run the same analysis for the remaining two taxonomic levels (specifying the options as described above), and decide on a core gene criteria based on your results.

 ##### Decide on core gene criteria
-Based on the output files from the 'analyse' step, you want to decide should and shouldn't be included in your set of 'core genes'.
-The next step will filter out the core genes for you based on the parameters you choose.
-But first, check out the histogram and decide on the the minimim Occupancy Threshold all 'core genes' should have, as well as the number taxa a gene needs to be present in, to qualify as a core gene.
+Based on the output files from the 'analyse' step above, you now need to decide on which genes should and shouldn't be included in your set of 'core genes'.
+The next step will filter out the core genes for you based on a couple of parameters you choose.
+These parameters are the firstly the 'Occupancy Threshold' which is the minimum proprtion of genomes where a gene is present, to qualify as a core gene.
+Secondly, the minimum number taxa in which a gene needs to be present to qualify as a core gene.
 Once you've decided on those two parameters you can move on to the filtering step below to identify the genes which match your criteria.

 #### Filter
 Now we filter out the core genes using the second script in this repository.
 Run the below script specifying the relevant taxonomic level with the option -1 (Genus, Species, or Genotype), the Occupancy Threshold chosen with option -a (anywhere between 1 and 100), and the minimum number of taxa you want included in each orthogroup with the option -r .